Snippet from upcoming novel The Beasts of Electra Drive, in indieberlin

-From Hollywood Hills mansions and Century City towers, to South Central motels and the oceanside refinery, the Hollywood canyons novel by Rohan Quine spans a mythic L.A., following seven spectacular characters (or Beasts) from games designer Jaymi’s created world.
-The intensity of those Beasts’ creation cycles leads to their secret release into real life in human form, and their combative protection of him from destructive rivals at mainstream company Bang Dead Games.
-A prequel to Quine’s existing five tales, the Hollywood canyons novel is a fast-paced and surreal explosion of glamour and beauty, horror and enchantment, celebrating the mechanisms and magic of creativity itself.
+From Hollywood Hills mansions and Century City towers, to South Central motels and the oceanside refinery, The Beasts of Electra Drive spans a mythic L.A., following seven spectacular characters (or Beasts) from games designer Jaymi’s game-worlds.
+The intensity of those Beasts’ creation cycles leads to their release into real life in seemingly human forms, and to their combative protection of him from destructive rivals at mainstream company Bang Dead Games.
+Grand spaces of beauty interlock with narrow rooms of terror, both in the real world and in the incorporeal world of cyberspace.
+A prequel to Quine’s existing five tales, The Beasts of Electra Drive is a unique explosion of glamour and beauty, horror and enchantment, exploring the mechanisms and magic of creativity itself.

 Synopsis of The Beasts of Electra Drive by Rohan Quine